sparksi/front-end-test/README.md

 * Consume dependencies with tools like NPM/Yarn
 * Compile any assets with a build tool like NPM scripts, gulp, webpack etc
 * CSS linting
-* Include a dev server
+* Include a simple local dev server
 * Using modern approaches for the grid system